Bonjour! Parelez Vous Anglais?

 This piece of writing would be a waste if I don’t write about Paris.
 Obviously, Paris is one of the most popular tourist destinations in the world, many describe it as the city of lights, the fashion capital or the city of romance, indeed all these titles given to this city is apt but for me, it was like a big museum.
 Yes, the world’s largest museum ‘The Louvre’ is located there which is mainly famous for the iconic painting of the Mona Lisa but apart from that there is a plethora of old monuments in Paris be it Notre Dame Cathedral, Arc de Triomphe, Place de la Concorde, Palace of Versailles etc. All these monuments will take you back in time to the royal period of France.

-I also visited the food capital of France ‘Lyon’ which is also the third largest city of France.
+I also visited the food capital of France ‘Lyon’ which is also the third-largest city in France.
 Lyon too has many tourist sites to offer but is more popular for its culinary tourism and if you are a big-time foodie you should definitely visit this city when you are in France.

-I visited the Cote d’azur (Blue Coast) region of France, cities of Nice, Cannes and Monte Carlo is located in this region and if you are beach lover you’ll be stunned by the serene beaches of this place and since this region is very close to Italy you can get to experience bit of Italian touch to things specially food.
+I visited the Cote d’Azur (Blue Coast) region of France, cities of Nice, Cannes and Monte Carlo are located in this region and if you are a beach lover you’ll be stunned by the serene beaches of this place and since this region is very close to Italy you can get to experience a bit of Italian touch to things, especially food.

 Coming to the mountain area, I visited Chamonix and I would highly recommend this place, it’s a small hill resort town which is located very close to Geneva in Switzerland but is actually in France and can be reached easily from Paris Nice or Lyon.
-It is home to the highest peak of Europe, Mt.
-Blanc and is very popular among adventure sports lover.
+It is home to the highest peak in Europe, Mt.
+Blanc and is very popular among adventure sports lovers.